 If you are able to find ways to compromise, you'll avoid many problems that could make your RV adventures uncomfortable and problematic.

-One thing you may find very helpful is .
-There are a number of other good books about this topic that you can purchase, but I own this one because it is written in simple, easy to understand terms about issues that can be very helpful in terms of making things easier and more pleasant.
-The Complete Idiot's Guide to RVing
+One thing you may find very helpful is The Complete Idiot's Guide to RVing.
+There are a number of other good books about this topic that you can purchase, but I own this one because it is written in simple, understandable terms about issues that can be very helpful for traveling couples.

-These all are realistic thoughts, but before jumping in, people need to understand, too, that
+These all are realistic thoughts, but before jumping in, people also need to understand that

 - not everybody can handle living in 500 square feet for long periods of time,

 - staying in campgrounds can be expensive and far from comfortable,

 - some of the chores involved in maintaining a coach are not pleasant to do and

 - costs can be much higher than expected.